2martens/comment-stream/README.md

-# comment-stream
+# CommentStream

-Small Angular app to display a linear list of comments with ability to add/edit/delete comments.
+Simple Angular drop-in to display linear list of comments with ability to add/edit/delete them.